uoregon-libraries/newspaper-curation-app/test/README.md

 ## Run Workers

-Run the NCA job runner, e.g., `workers` if you sourced in the local dev script.
+Run the NCA job runner, e.g., `workers` or `workonce` if you sourced in the local dev script.

 Depending on how many sources you defined, and what type, this could take no time or it could take a very long time.
 Scanned images are processed the moment